AndriyGo/SmartLogMacro/README.md

 This gets repetitive — especially when all values share the same privacy level.

-With SmartLog, you can write:
+With SmartLogMacro, you can write:

 ```swift
 #log(logger, .info, "Did select item \(item) at index path \(indexPath)", privacy: .public)